Where I Go for Calligraphy & Lettering Inspiration

 Public Domain Archive

-Speaking of rabbit holes, The Public Domain Review is full of quirky, curious discoveries.
+The Public Domain Review is full of quirky, curious discoveries.
 This online journal curates works in the public domain, and writes articles to accompany the images.
-I think their own description says it best:
+From their own mission statement:

 “With a focus on the surprising, the strange, and the beautiful, we hope to provide an ever-growing cabinet of curiosities for the digital age, a kind of hyperlinked Wunderkammer – an archive of content which truly celebrates the breadth and diversity of our shared cultural commons and the minds that have made it.”